bOti234/roguelike-game-with-pygame-library/README.md

 -Creating all talent images.
 Implementing all talents.

--Fixing the issue when a key from awsd is still pressed down when the selector menu opens, after the user chooses an option, the player character teleports based on the pressed button.

 -Adding in background elements (e.g. stones, trees, a pond where the player can't go, etc.)

 -Cleaning up the code by removing any unnececary lines and making it more efficient.

--Adding an arrow that points towards the nearest weaponkit.

--Adding a piercing attribute to bullets.
-A bullet can pass through a number of enemies equal to the bullets piercing attribute.

 -Implementing that a maximum of 5 weapons can be equipped by the player.